 This is how Snapchat for now.
-I see brands and bloggers use it but haven't found a use for it.
-And now with Instagram Stories, I can do my behind the scenes and actual shots on the same platform.
+I see brands and bloggers use it but haven’t found a use for it.
+And now with Instagram Stories, I can do mine behind the scenes and actual shots on the same platform.

 Research and study on it during your spare time.
 How are your competitors using it?
 How are your favorite brands using it?
 You may develop a use for it down the road once you study how others use it.